neo-one-suite/neo-one/packages/neo-one-website/courses/0-tokenomics/1-ico/0-receiving/chapter.md

 ## Wrap Up

 In this chapter we learned about receiving native assets.
-On the other side of `Next Chapter`, we'll start to expand our method with additional verification checks.
+On the other side of `Next`, we'll start to expand our method with additional verification checks.